-Although, the company puts more effort in communicating with detractors, promoters are not left alone.
-"Some of them we’ll reach out to, because they have specific positive feedback and we are like – this is so awesome.
+Although the company puts more effort into communicating with detractors, promoters are not left alone.
+"Some of them we’ll reach out to because they have specific positive feedback and we are like – this is so awesome.
 Like we are going to print out your comment and put it on the wall and that makes them happy and it engages in the conversation and lets them know their feedback is being heard.
 I believe that that kind of stuff improves your response rate, which is important.”

 NPS helps HubSpot to identify the real advocates of the brand.
 Those are the people who participate in case studies, reference calls or simply tell their friends, or colleagues about HubSpot.

 How does HubSpot identify their advocates? ”We don’t automate this stuff, because it’s too sensitive, too important and it’s valuable to have a real conversation.
 It could be like "Hey, I saw that piece of feedback you gave, that was awesome.
 So glad you really liked the experience, did you know that we have this program where you can get some stuff from us and we can get some stuff from you and it’s like a give-give relationship, are you interested?"
 If they are, then we invite them to the group.
 Some people are more active than others, but basically, those advocates are incredibly valuable for our business.